-Students are required to take Step 1 of the USMLE prior to beginning the third year of the curriculum and must pass achieve a passing score before beginning any fourth year course work.
+Students are required to take Step 1 of the USMLE prior to beginning the third year of the curriculum and must pass achieve a passing score to continue beyond the first clerkship in the third year.
 Students must also pass the Step 2 Clinical Knowledge Exam and the Step 2 Clinical Skills Exam as requirements for graduation from the medical school curriculum.